Temporary layoffs, standby and furloughs

-In the event of a temporary layoff where the employer plans to rehire an employee (or group of employees) on a specific date, we may approve a request to place the worker or a group of workers on standby.
-Standby waives the job-search requirements while workers are collecting unemployment benefits during the approved standby period.
+In the event of a temporary layoff when the employer plans to rehire a laid off employee (or group of employees), we may approve a request to place the worker or group of workers on standby.
+Standby waives the job search requirements while workers are collecting unemployment benefits during the approved standby period.

 To request standby: